What Is AI Consulting?

 When data cannot leave the perimeter, the architecture decision is made for you.
 AirgapAI runs LLM inference fully offline / air-gapped so regulated and classified workloads never touch a public cloud.

 This framework is drawn from the AI Strategy Blueprint by John Byron Hanby IV — including the 10-20-70 rule (10% algorithms, 20% technology, 70% people and process) and the seven executive commitments that anchor a durable AI program.
 To go deeper, get the AI Strategy Blueprint.
 And critically — Iternal is complementary to Accenture, Deloitte, McKinsey, BCG, and IBM (several are partners).
 Bring in a Big-4 for breadth; bring in Iternal for the secure-AI, data-readiness specialty that de-risks delivery.
+Before you engage anyone, baseline where you stand with the free AI readiness assessment — a 3-minute scored benchmark of your security, data, and deployment readiness.

 Sovereign, Private & Air-Gapped AI Consulting